Disk-usage safeguards

 [[notification_route]]Sends events (run.failed, run.timeout, …) to one or more channels.
 One rule, many tasks.Notification rules

-[notify]Global notification settings — queue size, retention, in-app toggle.Global settings
+[notify]Global notification settings — bell channels, retry budget, history retention, coalescing.Global settings

 notify_on_failureSets the channels to notify when one specific task ends failed, timeout, or crashed.Per-task notifications